Pint-sized whales of pure perfection, dwarf sperm whales are small yet totally mighty.

 Taking life slow and steady in groups of 10 or fewer, dwarf sperm whales go at their own pace.
 Careful, considered swimmers, they can sometimes be spotted floating motionless on the surface of the water, basking in the sunshine.
 Suggested to float lower in the water than pygmy sperm whales, dwarf sperm whales don’t feel the need to approach boats but will sometimes tolerate their respectful presence.

 When they are ready to submerge themselves once again, dwarf sperm whales (like pygmies) simply drift back under the water as slowly and quietly as they came.
 Preferring to move steadily, they generally only dive when startled, and on doing so will release a cloud of reddish-brown intestinal fluid.
-This could either be a nervous reaction or a defence mechanism, much like that of a squid.
+This could either be a nervous reaction or a defense mechanism, much like that of a squid.

 It is not known what the total population of dwarf sperm whales is.